Welcome to UMBC!

 - Students who submit their FAFSA after May 1 (national Admissions decision deadline) will only receive an award package after all required verification documents have been submitted and reviewed.

 - UMBC has adopted the U.S. Department of Education's Shopping Sheet.
 You can view your Shopping Sheet via your myUMBC account.
-There will be a link to your Shopping Sheet when you view your financial aid package.
+There will be a link to your Shopping Sheet when you view your financial aid package when you view your financial aid package by using the link provided.

 - Please review your 'To Do List' for missing documents.
 Failure to respond within the requested timeframe may reduce your financial aid funding.